 Proportionate governance.
 An approach to reviewing and managing data access based on the level of risk associated with a request.
 In this approach, the extent and stringency of review depends on the potential risk posed by the data request.
 Higher-risk requests receive more scrutiny.
 A request for highly sensitive data is an example of a case that would need additional review.
-The complexity and level of risk affects the time needed to review and fulfill a request.
+The complexity and level of risk affects the time needed to review and fulfil a request.
 For more background information on Proportionate Governance and its application in other jurisdictions, please see Population Data BC’s

 Proportionate Governance Stakeholder Interviews Report.